Can Depression Be Cured?

 The World Health Organization (WHO) estimates that 350 million people suffer from depression worldwide.
 Furthermore, the National Institute of Mental Health (NIMH) states that nearly 15 million adults in the US had at least one major depressive episode last year.

-Depression comes in many forms, including major depressive disorder (also known as clinical depression), bipolar disorder, postpartum depression and seasonal affective disorder.
+Depression comes in many forms, including major depressive disorder (also known as clinical depression), major depression, bipolar disorder, postpartum depression and seasonal affective disorder.
 Symptoms vary depending on the type of depression but may include feelings of sadness, loss of interest, irritability, changes in appetite or sleep, difficulty concentrating or making decisions, and thoughts of death or suicide.

 What Causes Depression?